JanPanjan/ANS/notes/practical-notebook.md

 time: 1.296595 sec
 ```

-It's faster by a fraction.
-Again, not a big difference, but faster nevertheless, since we skip the comparisons for every line and do only one operation more after we read the whole file.
+As you can tell, the C program's are fastest among all, but with it we sacrifice a lot of simplicity that comes with a BASH or AWK one-liner.

 ### c) What about the quality of your reads?

-Modules that failed:

-- per base sequence content
-- per base GC content
+Modules that failed: per base sequence content, per base GC content, adapter content.
-- adapter content

 The overall quality can be better, which is what we adress in the next section.

 ### d) [Describe your fastqc and/or multiqc and interpret the results](https://mugenomicscore.missouri.edu/PDF/FastQC_Manual.pdf)

 My fastqc report was explained above in the [[practical-notebook#Checking quality of sequences|Checking quality of sequences]] section.

-Multiqc report...

 # Filtering and trimming based on quality parameters

 This is the **preprocessing** step, where we try and make the quality of our reads better using [fastp](https://github.com/OpenGene/fastp), an ultra-fast all-in-one FASTQ preprocessor. based on the previously generated FastQC report.

-First install fastp with conda.
+First install it with conda.

 ```bash
 conda install -c bioconda fastp
 ```

 The program filters our reads and generates a `fastq` file and a `html` report.
-We can try running the tool without any flags and check the quality of processed reads.
+Try running the tool without any flags and check the quality of processed reads.

+> Go to the end of this section to view the final command used.

 ## Minimal trimming